ByXeno/mutils/README.md

-# xenux
+# mutils
-Basic Coreutils Written By Me.
+Basic Coreutils Written By Me.For the Musl standart library.